navishwadhwa/navishwadhwa.github.io/news/_posts/2024-01-22-pranav-joins.md

 category: news
 tags: [people]
 ---
-Pranav Sharma joins the lab as a Lab Technician.
+Pranav Sharma joins the lab as a Lab Aide.
 Welcome, Pranav!